arenaxr/arena-docs/content/messaging/definitions.md

 Each ARENA message is JSON formatted and is structured for its general use and persistance within the ARENA environment.
 Each message begins with a [`Message object`](#message-object) of general properties, paired with a more granular detailed `data` sub-object which varies in form and follow the examples below.
 - [**ARENA-core**](https://github.com/conix-center/ARENA-core) webserver repository

+{% include alert type="warning" title="Coming soon" content="
+Another column can be added which defines which properties are ARENA-format JSON, and which are Arbitrary A-Frame JSON properties which are applied in HTML as attributes.
+"%}

 ## Examples

 ### Object Message